 A variety of after school enrichment programs are available on campus.
 The offerings vary each year adding fun, fitness and balance to their educational experience.
 Enrichment pick up locations will vary by building: Students enrolled for enrichment classes offered in the east building will pick up their child outside in front of the east building.
-Students enrolled for enrichment classes in the Fine Arts Building will pick their child up outside the main entrance of the Fine Arts Building.
-Students enrolled for enrichment classes offered in the west building will pick up their child outside mid entry of the west building at the carpool benches only.
+Students enrolled for enrichment classes in the Middle Building will pick their child up outside the main entrance of the Middle Building.
+Students enrolled for enrichment classes offered in the west building will pick up their child outside for enrichment classes offered in the west building will pick up their child outside for enrichment classes offered in the west building will pick up their child outside mid entry of the west building at the carpool benches only.
 (Parents please park your car and come to the enrichment specialist to sign your kids out.)